nstack-io/docs/docs/Sdks.md

 # SDKs

 NStack has SDKs for different platforms.
-In the GitHub repos you will information on how to install and use the SDKs.
+In the GitHub repos you will find information on how to install and use the SDKs.

 The same information is also available here, so you don't have to leave the documnetation